Eye Irritation From Makeup Use

-Here’s a question we get asked pretty frequently – and it’s something important to consider for any of our patients that use eye makeup and mascara products to be aware of.
+Here’s a question we get asked pretty frequently: Can my use of eye makeup or mascara products affect my vision?
+As eye doctors, it’s something important to consider for any of our patients that use eye makeup and mascara products.

 In short, it’s unlikely that you’ll experience vision problems from using eye makeup – but it is possible.
 Let’s outline the basics.

-Here are the top things we think you should be careful about:
+Below are the top things our eye doctors think you should be careful about.

 It’s serious and it’s all too common – scratching the corneas happens when people are not careful when applying mascara.
 Scratching a cornea can lead to dangerous infections, so make sure to be careful when applying mascara or makeup.